-But lovers of the ‘rita are fortunate that Galveston is a place where the margarita is taken very seriously.
-As a result, there are numerous restaurants and watering holes serving up some of the finest margaritas this side of Jalisco.
-It’s a difficult job, but somebody has to do it, so let’s take a look at five places serving up the best margs on the island.
+People in Galveston take their margaritas very seriously, so there are numerous locations serving up some of the finest margaritas this side of Jalisco.
+Let’s take a look at five spots serving up the best margs on the island.

-Legend has it that while working at the Old Galveston Bar, the original site of the bar at the Hotel Galvez, bartender Santos Cruz made the first margarita in the late 1940s for singer Peggy Lee.
-While the actual origins of the drink are the subject of much debate and conjecture, it’s a fact that this bar has been serving them for decades, has perfected the delicate balance of flavors and has the pedigree to prove it.
+The name Santos Cruz owns a mythic stature in the margarita world.
+The story goes that while he was working at the Old Galveston Bar, the original site of the bar at the Hotel Galvez, Cruz created the first margarita in the late 1940s for singer Peggy Lee.
+Obviously, the actual origins of the drink are the subject of heated debate and conjecture, what is not up for debate is the fact after serving them for over seven decades, the bar has perfected the delicate balance of flavors and has the pedigree to prove it.